Isometrics: Static Holds and Static Contraction Training

 Disadvantages

-Due to the greater blood pressure (BP) elevation associated with isometric exercise, especially during exercises requiring a grip, extreme caution is necessary in administering it to trainees with high BP or conditions that may be exacerbated by significant BP elevation.
-Proper breathing is absolutely essential to minimize BP elevation.
-Val Salva (forcefully holding the breath as to create an increase in intra-abdominal pressure) during isometrics is potentially dangerous and should be avoided.
+Due to the greater blood pressure (BP) elevation possible with isometric exercise and especially during exercises involving gripping, extra caution is necessary for subjects with high BP or conditions that may be exacerbated by significant BP elevation.
+Proper breathing is absolutely essential to minimize BP elevation, specifically not performing Val Salva’s maneuver.

 Isometric exercise protocols may produce strength increases specific to the position or joint angle trained, and not over the full range of motion (ROM).
 This depends upon several factors, which will be discussed in more detail under the section on Compound Movements below.

-Another disadvantage is the need for strong training partners to lift the weight into position for the trainee when performing static holds.
-Most people can use significantly more weight for static holds than for normal dynamic training, so this can quickly become very demanding for the training partners or trainer.
-Stronger trainees will also quickly “max out” most common selectorized machines.
-Plate-loaded machines are better suited to static holds for this purpose.
+Another disadvantage is the need for strong training partners to lift the weight into position for the subject when performing static holds.
+Most people can use significantly more weight for static holds for the durations recommended than for normal dynamic training, so this can quickly become very demanding for the training partners or trainer as well as present a greater risk of injury if interpersonal transfer is not performed correctly.
+Stronger subjects will also quickly “max out” most common selectorized machines.
+Because of these disadvantages timed static contractions are a safer and more practical alternative.

 Timed Static Contraction

-During timed static contraction, the trainee contracts against an effectively immobile source of resistance such as a movement arm that has been locked into a fixed position or is held motionless by an instructor or training partner.
-This is different than a static hold where the trainee holds and attempts to resist the negative movement of a barbell or machine’s movement arm.
+During timed static contraction, the subject contracts against an effectively immobile source of resistance such as a movement arm that has been locked into a fixed position or is held motionless by an instructor or training partner.
+This is different than a static hold where the subject holds and attempts to resist the negative movement of a barbell or machine’s movement arm.

 Ken Hutchins’s protocol for timed static contraction is as follows: